Plants that are dangerous for your cat

 ⚠ In case of doubt or ingestion ⚠

-Contact your veterinarian (or veterinarian) as soon as possible, describing the symptoms observed and identifying the plant in question.
+Contact your veterinarian (or emergency vet) as soon as possible, describing the observed symptoms and identifying the plant involved.